Norms, expectations, & resources

 Photo note: Kerri holding a Snapping Turtle (Chelydra serpentina) caught during fieldwork in Summer 2022.

 Morgan Miedema (M.S.
-Student)
+Student - thesis track)

 Morgan began her Masters in Biology at SCSU in Fall 2023.
 Her thesis research will ask whether biofluorescence in larval amphibians could be ecologically significant.